zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 ## State on Followers

 Instead of running the same processing state machine on the followers, we replay the events from the replicated log.
 For that we have a ReplayStateMachine, which allows to continuously replay events and apply them to the state.
 We call it replay, since they have been already applied on the leader side and have been produced by him.
-Furthermore, we will reuse this state machine on bootstrap a leader partition such that replay makes sense here as well.
+Furthermore, we will reuse this state machine on bootstrap a leader partition such that the term "replay" makes sense here as well.
 Raft ROLEs are transient states, which means it is likely that a Leader change happens.
 How the system reacts on these role changes can be seen in the following picture.
 With the following process, we minimize the time for the Follower-to-Leader transition, which impacts the process execution latency.

 ![stateOnFollower](images/stateOnFollower.png)